FERPA: What Faculty and Staff Members Need to Know

 Please note: Some of these files are Adobe Reader® (PDF) formatted files.
 To view them, you will need to download the free Adobe Reader.

 It's the Law

-FERPA (Family Educational Rights and Privacy Act), also known as the Buckley Amendment, was passed by Congress in 1974.
+FERPA (Family Educational Rights and Privacy Act) was passed by Congress in 1974.
 It grants four specific rights to a post-secondary student:

 - to see the records that the institution is keeping on the student.